iam-anjalirawat/SQL_Project_Netflix/README.md

 Netflix Movies & TV Shows dataset containing information on titles, genres, ratings, countries, directors, cast, release years, durations, and descriptions.

+The data for this project is sourced from the Kaggle dataset:

+Dataset Link: Movies Dataset

 # 🎯 Project Objective

 To strengthen SQL proficiency by solving practical business problems and transforming raw entertainment data into actionable insights using analytical SQL techniques.